hashicorp/nomad-driver-exec2/README.md

   access to the task (requires `unveil_by_task` in plugin config).

   - `oom_score_adj` - (optional) - The likelihood of the task being OOM killed,
   must be a positive integer.
+Defaults to `0`.

 ##### cpu